jaantollander/dotfiles-arch/README.md

 ## About
 My installation and configuration scripts and files for [Arch Linux](https://archlinux.org/).
-They are largely influenced by [Matthieu Cneude](https://github.com/Phantas0s) and his book [Building your Mouseless Development Environment](https://themouseless.dev/), [articles](https://thevaluable.dev/), and [dotfiles](https://github.com/Phantas0s/.dotfiles).
+They are largely influenced by [Matthieu Cneude](https://github.com/Phantas0s) and his book [Building your Mouseless Development Environment](https://themouseless.dev/).
 If you are interested in building similar configuration, I recommend to read his book first!

 ## Philosophy